The various venues offer a selection of technical facilities to enable you to manage an event which includes modern

 Items marked as 'Request'are not permanently installed, and should be requested at the earliest opportunity to ensure availability.

-- Computer is normally a PC with a minimum of Windows 7 and MS Office 2010.
+- Computer is normally a PC with Windows 7 or 10 and MS Office 2010.
 USB memory socket and CD reader allow for transferring data.
 Internet connection available, but does not allow you to install other software.
 Connected to room audio system for playback.
 You may bring your own laptop computer and connect it to the projection system - both HDMI and VGA connections are available available in the Lecture Theatre, Conference Room and Patrick Geddes Room.
 There is VGA connectivity in the Board Room Annex, and an HDMI adaptor is available on prior request.
 Connectivity to a visitor's computer cannot be guaranteed, especially to an Apple Mac, and so an alternative (e.g. presentation on a USB drive) should be brought.

 - PA system includes wired stand microphone at lectern, two radio microphones (lapel mic) and one handheld radio microphone.

 - For hearing aid users.